-Domain Name Age & SEO: How Important Is It
+Domain Name Age & SEO: How Important Is Domain Age?

-So, how important is the domain name age for SEO?
+So, how important is domain name age for SEO?

-Choosing the right domain (name and age), can have a huge impact on your business.
+Choosing the right domain name (and possibly domain age), can have a huge impact on your business.
 So it’s important to get it right.

 How to Find the Age of a Domain Name